-UTMB POINTS As in past years, Napa Valley is a qualifying run for the Ultra Tour de Mont Blanc.
-The 50k has been awarded 2 UTMB points.
+UTMB INDEX As in past years, Napa Valley is a qualifying run for the Ultra Tour de Mont Blanc.
+The 50k, 35k, and Half Marathon are UTMB Index races.

 Course and Aid

 No doubt about it — these are challenging runs.
-Starting at the trailhead right off of the Silverado Trail, Napa Valley 50k takes you up the Oat Hill Mine Trail, then along the Palisades Trail, the Table Rock Trail and, finally, the Mount St. Helena Trail.
+Starting at the trailhead right off of the Silverado Trail, Napa Valley Endurance Run takes you up the Oat Hill Mine Trail, then along the Palisades Trail, the Table Rock Trail and, finally, the Mount St. Helena Trail.
 The 50k has over 7,500 of elevation as shown here in the elevation profile.
 For additional maps and other race information visit us here.

 This out-and-back course is all trail (single track and fire road) with one highway crossing.
 50k runners hit fully stocked aid stations 6 times during the run, with stations positioned along the trail and then at the intersection with Hwy 29.
 35k runners have 3 aid station stops.
 The Half Marathon follows the same route and turns at a point just beyond the aid station.
-While aid is plentiful, limited access to the Palisades Trail means that there is at least one 6 mile between stations.
+While aid is plentiful, limited access to the Palisades Trail means that there is at least one 6-mile stretch between stations.
 We recommend all runners carry 40oz of water.

 While there are no hard cutoffs for this race, 50k runners who do not reach the Highway 29 aid station by 11:45 will be converted to the 35k race.
 This ensures that everyone will be back to the start safely by 6:30.
 50k runners converted to the shorter distance will not be eligible for Age Group or overall awards.